MehaShukla/Peacify/README.md

 # Peacify

 ## Inspiration
-1. In this world so full of stress and chaos, everyone aims of getting peace.
+1. In this world so full of stress and chaos, everyone aims at getting peace.
-2. **Peacify** gives you the same, by detecting your emotions and gives recommendations to entertain you, and in turn peacify you.
+2. **Peacify** gives you the same, by detecting your emotions and gives recommendations to entertain you, and in turn peacify you by its various features.
+3. Genre Based Movies,Books,Songs , Emotion based Movies , Books,Songs, Chatting feature with friends, Give your static images some movement through GIFs,Chatbot Assistance,Light and Dark UI and many more.

 ## Features- With DEMO
 **Peacify** is a facial expression recognition-based Movie , Books and Music Suggestion website that cheer up users and saves time while searching for a movie or song that matches their emotions.